 FALSE SELF - for dance!

 Music for dance - FALSE SELF meets contemporary ballet.
-Scored for cello, violin, harp, Juno 106, marimba and all the sneaky devices that beep, watch and listen.
+Scored for cello, violin, harp, keyboard musician, and data bleep musician!

 Work in progress, more news and some sound soon.

 If our memories provide the blue print for our identity, what happens if our sense of self is built on a faulty recollection?